mathjax/MathJax-docs/tex.rst

 You can use the ``\def``, ``\newcommand``, ``\renewcommand``, ``\newenvironment``, ``\renewenvironment``, and ``\let`` commands to create your own macros and environments.
-Unlike actual TeX, however, in order for MathJax to process these, they must be enclosed in math delimiters (since MathJax only processes macros in math-mode).
+Unlike actual TeX, however, in order for MathJax to process macro definitions, they must be enclosed in math delimiters (since MathJax only processes macros in math-mode).
 For example

 .. code-block:: latex